-This elective provides a framework for students to engage in medical education research projects at KCUMB or other approved institution(s).
-Students are expected to participate in an ongoing research project or conduct their own study under approved mentorship.
+This elective provides a framework for students to engage in medical education research projects at KCU or other approved institution(s).
+Students are expected to participate in an ongoing research project or obtain approval from the KCU Office of Research & Sponsored Programs and complete the clerkship under the direction of a preceptor approved by KCU Clinical Education.
 Repeatable for credit with permission.
-Prerequisite: Instructor permission.
-Credits: 1-8
+Credits: 1.0-8.0